 Mark is an Old Westminster and has been a Governor of the School since 2014.
 He was appointed Chair in 2020.
-Mark is also Chair of the School's Governance and Nominations Committee and a member of the Finance and General Purposes, the Overseas, and the Remuneration Committees.
+Mark is also Chair of the School's Governance and Nominations Committee and a member of the Finance and General Purposes and the Remuneration Committees.

 Mark’s other roles include Chair of Assured Guaranty UK and iNED of Picton Property Income and the Royal Brompton and Harefield Clinical Group.
 Mark is also Chair of the Royal St George’s Championship Committee for the 2021 Open Golf Championship.